Licentrix/examples/README.md

 # LightLicensingKit examples

-The complete [API documentation](https://doc.masur.pw/docs/LicensingAPI) at this moment is available only in Russian language.
+The `Complete API documentation` is available at [https://doc.masur.pw/](https://doc.masur.pw/docs/LicensingAPI)

 ## How to Build and Launch on Linux